Frank Jackunas

-Frank Raymond Jackunas (born October 5, 1940) is an American former professional football center who played one season with the Buffalo Bills of the American Football League (AFL).
-He played college football at Detroit, and was selected by the Bills in the 24th round of the 1961 AFL draft.
+Frank Raymond Jackunas (born October 5, 1940) is an American former professional football player who was a center for one season with the Buffalo Bills of the American Football League (AFL).
+He played college football for the Detroit Titans, and was selected by the Bills in the 24th round of the 1961 AFL draft.
 He was also a member of the Denver Broncos.

 Early life

 Frank Raymond Jackunas was born on October 5, 1940, in Detroit, Michigan.
 He played high school football at Assumption High School in Windsor, Ontario, Canada.
 He earned All-City honors in 1957.

 College career

 Jackunas was a member of the Detroit Titans of the University of Detroit from 1959 to 1961.
 The 1960 Titans had a 7–2 record, which was the most wins in school history by a post-World War II team (the school's' last season of football was in 1964).
 The 1960 team was inducted into the Detroit Mercy Titans Hall of Fame in 2001.
 Jackunas was co-captain of the 1961 team.